 The first of these is a socket hole once in the altar steps within Hockering church.
 This entry contradicted his own stated criterion of not including "crosses within a church", so I've no idea why he thought it worthy of note.
 He found it in the writings of Tom Martin in 1733, but even Martin only called it "a socket for a cross...or mortise hole for something to be fixed in."

 Second is a stone block just outside the door to the old Shirehall building in Holt, which Cozens-Hardy thought to be an upturned cross pedestal.
 However, English Heritage now recognises it to have been a pad support for a timber post from the Shirehall itself.
 Both post and pad were replaced by an RSJ, but there is another 18th century carved post and block still inside.

 Thirdly, Cozens-Hardy noted an asymmetrical, octagonal length of stone in a hedge beside the road between Walsingham and the deserted village of Egmere.
 With the letter 'W' on one side and 'E' on the other, this was almost certainly the boundary stone shown on this road on old Ordnance Survey maps.
 Even Cozens-Hardy considered it may have never been more than a shaft.

 The fourth exception is a road named 'Cross Gate' at Walpole St. Andrew, seen on Faden's 1797 map.
 Cozens-Hardy was reaching somewhat on this one, querying whether it referred to a cross, a crossroads, or even the former Cross Keys Inn.
-But by 1826 the road had gone, it could have been named for several other reasons, and with no evidence connecting it to a medieval cross, I couldn't honestly include it in the survey.
+By 1826 the road had gone, but it could have been named for several other reasons, and with no evidence connecting it to a medieval cross, I couldn't honestly include it in the survey.